Maximelel/ML4ED_SSL_approaches/README.md

 # Semi-Supervised Learning Approaches in Educational Contexts

-Semester Project in the ML4ED (Machine Learning for Education) lab at EPFL
+Semester Project in the ML4ED (Machine Learning for Education) lab at EPFL (Sept.
+2023 - Jan.
+2024)

 ## 🌐 Overview

-### 📚 Context
+### 📚 Context: Reflective Writings of student teachers.

-- **Rich Learning Data:** Witness the dramatic increase in data from technologically enhanced learning environments, providing a robust foundation for machine learning (ML) analysis.
+- **Educational Benefits of Reflective Writing:** Reflection on one’s performance through reflective writing offers substantial educational benefits.

+- **Challenges in Reflective Writing:** While reflective writing aids student teachers in developing identities and understanding their practices, it poses challenges.
+Students need a very personnalized feedback from the educators and educators face complexities in teaching and assessing reflective writings.

+- **ML and NLP Solutions:** ML and NLP offer potential solutions to challenges in reflective writing.
+Automated evaluation techniques streamline feedback provision.

 ### 🚧 Challenge